Cronulla sand dunes: Development of the area since the mid-1880s

 In December 1885 the train line from Oatley to Sutherland opened.
 It was extended to Waterfall in 1886, and finally to Kiama in 1888.
 The area began to attract visitors and day-trippers from Sydney.
 Popular destinations were Oatley, Como and Waterfall.
 Horse-drawn coaches began to travel the distance between the railhead at Sutherland to Cronulla on the coast, and in 1911 a steam tram service began operation.
 This opened up the area to seaside holiday-makers.
 By the 1920s and 1930s the sand dunes were acknowledge to be a desolate and desecrated landscape and their economic viability was minimal.
 However, by the 1920s Cronulla had become famous for its surf beaches with uninterrupted golden sand which stretched for 5 km along the coast and the bare dunes became synonymous with Cronulla.
 Though desolate, the large expanses of sand became a popular playground for generations of children.

 Between 1920 and 1930 the sand hills were acknowledged to be a deserted and desecrated landscape, and their economic value was minimal.
 However, by the 1920s Cronulla had become notable for its beaches with over five kilometres of sand stretched along the coastline.
 The bare sand dunes became synonymous with Cronulla.
 Between the 1920s and the 1950s the large expanses of sand became a popular playground for generations of children for activities such as sandboarding.

 In 1933 Sutherland Shire Council declined an offer to set aside 4500 acre between the Cronulla Golf Club and Kurnell as a reserve.
 In 1937 it declined another offer to buy 720 acre of sand hills.
 In the 1930s the Holt family began to remove sand for use in the building industry.

 The desert atmosphere attracted filmmakers.
-In 1941, the Charles Chauvel movie, Forty Thousand Horseman about the Australian Light Horse Regiment during World War I and starring Chips Rafferty, was filmed on the sand hills.
-The site has been used as a backdrop for several Australian movies, such as the epic 40,000 Horsemen (1941), The Rats of Tobruk and more recently Mad Max Beyond Thunderdome.
+In 1941, the Charles Chauvel movie 40,000 Horsemen was filmed on the sand hills.
+The site has been used as a backdrop for other Australian films such as The Rats of Tobruk and more recently Mad Max Beyond Thunderdome.

 On 11 January 1965, the bodies of two 15-year-old girls, Marianne Schmidt and Christine Sharrock, were found in the sand hills just off of Wanda Beach.
 They had been beaten, stabbed and sexually assaulted.
 Despite an extensive police investigation, the killer has never been identified and the case remains one of Australia's most notorious unsolved crimes, known as the Wanda Beach Murders.